IBM/watson-discovery-food-reviews/README.md

 Corpus documents are required to train our machine-learning annotator component.
 For this code pattern, the corpus documents will contain sample review documents.

-From the `Access & Tools` -> `Documents` panel, press the `Upload Document` Sets button to import a Document Set file.
-Use the corpus documents file `data/watson-discovery-food-reviews/data/corpus-2aa46ad0-31da-11e8-89a9-efc0f3b77492.zip` found in the local repository.
+From the **Assets** -> **Documents** panel, press the **Upload Document Sets** button to import a Document Set file.
+Use the corpus documents file [data/watson-discovery-food-reviews/data/corpus-2aa46ad0-31da-11e8-89a9-efc0f3b77492.zip](data/watson-discovery-food-reviews/data/corpus-2aa46ad0-31da-11e8-89a9-efc0f3b77492.zip) found in the local repository.

 > NOTE: Select the option to "upload corpus documents and include ground truth (upload the original workspace's type system first)"

 ![import_corpus](doc/source/images/import-corpus.png)

+Once uploaded, you should see a set of documents:

 ![wks_document_set](doc/source/images/document-set.png)